apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/gCBMWODsKqeLIC?hostedIn=slideshare&amp;page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

-### Extending KVM Host HA for Non-NFS Storage, Alex Ivanov
+### Extending KVM Host HA for Non-NFS Storage, [Alex Ivanov](https://www.linkedin.com/in/alex-p-ivanov)

 The current KVM Host HA feature depends on the existence of an NFS primary storage to detect which nodes are online, even if other types of primary storage are used.
 StorPool extends the HA feature to allow other methods to be used for this.
 The new implementation adds support for using StorPool Storage for HA heartbeats, removing the need for NFS primary storage.
 The solution developed by StorPool allows new storage vendors and protocols to be added easily.

 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/NtAYLfN0M09uDg?hostedIn=slideshare&page=upload" width="640" height="480" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" allowfullscreen="allowfullscreen"></iframe>

-### Live Demo Showcase: Unveiling Dell PowerFlex’s IaaS Capabilities with Apache CloudStack, Chidambara Shashikiran, Florian Coulombel
+### Live Demo Showcase: Unveiling Dell PowerFlex’s IaaS Capabilities with Apache CloudStack, [Florian Coulombel](https://www.linkedin.com/in/fcoulombel)

 Dell PowerFlex is the latest storage platform to offer advanced integration with Apache CloudStack.
 Powerflex, a software-defined platform, has built a